Spectral and Jet Properties of the Quasi-thermal Dominated GRB 210121A, GRB 210610B and GRB 221022B: spectral and jet properties of GRB 221022B

 The fit results with BAND, CPL, mBB and mBB+PL functions are listed in Table.~\ref{tab:fitresTR}.
 Spectra of all the time bins could be described well with empirical models (Band and CPL) as well as mBB models.
 The evolution of $\alpha$ and $E_{\rm p}$ values are shown in Figure.~\ref{fig:LC_GRB221022B} (a). $\alpha$ decreases with time generally, while $E_{\rm p}$ tracks the flux roughly.
 For the first four bins from $T_0-2$ s to 30 s it is well above the death line of synchrotron, while after $T_0+30$ s, it gradually drops to -1, a typical value for GRBs.

-To confirm that the emission is dominated by quasi-thermal component, the combined model of BB+ BAND is used in the modeling. \textbf{We find in the first 30 s, $\alpha\sim-0.4$ is obtained for the component described with BAND function, greater than the synchrotron death line.
+To confirm that the emission is dominated by quasi-thermal component, the combined model of BB+ BAND is used in the modeling.
+We find in the first 30 s, $\alpha\sim-0.4$ is obtained for the component described with BAND function, greater than the synchrotron death line.
 To prove this, we take the spectrum in $T_0+[-2, 20]$ s as an example.
 Figure~\ref{fig:GRB221022B_m2_20} shows the time-integrated spectrum of $T_0+[-2, 20]$ s and fit results with BB+BAND and mBB.
 The fit results are listed as below, \begin{itemize} \item BB+BAND: for BB, $kT=36.3\pm12.0$ keV and flux $F_{\rm BB}=(0.10\pm0.04)\times10^{-6}$ erg cm$^{-2}$ s$^{-1}$; for BAND: $\alpha=-0.35\pm0.05$, $\beta=-9.68\pm0.72$, $E_{\rm p}=280.9\pm10.6$ keV and $F_{\rm BAND}=0.87\pm0.07$ erg cm$^{-2}$ s$^{-1}$.
-BIC=138.3 with a freedom degree of 120; \item mBB: for mBB, $m=0.49^{+0.13}_{-0.23}$, $kT_{\rm min}=5.5^{+3.1}_{-2.4}$ keV, $kT_{\rm max}=105.0^{+14.3}_{-7.9}$ keV, $F_{\rm mBB}=0.94^{+0.06}_{-0.04}\times10^{-6}$ erg cm$^{-2}$ s$^{-1}$; BIC=138.0 with a freedom degree of 122. \end{itemize} }
+BIC=138.3 with a freedom degree of 120; \item mBB: for mBB, $m=0.49^{+0.13}_{-0.23}$, $kT_{\rm min}=5.5^{+3.1}_{-2.4}$ keV, $kT_{\rm max}=105.0^{+14.3}_{-7.9}$ keV, $F_{\rm mBB}=0.94^{+0.06}_{-0.04}\times10^{-6}$ erg cm$^{-2}$ s$^{-1}$; BIC=138.0 with a freedom degree of 122. \end{itemize}

-\textbf{The modeling with BB+BAND seems also well, however, it is not better than that with mBB by comparing these two BIC values. mBB is more preferred with a larger freedom degree.
+The modeling with BB+BAND seems also well, however, it is not better than that with mBB by comparing these two BIC values. mBB is preferred with a larger freedom degree.
 Moreover, $\alpha$ of BAND in BB+BAND $\sim$ -0.4, still well above -2/3.
-Thus the case is similar to that in GRB 210610B as discussed in Section~\ref{sec:210610B}.
-Moreover, $F_{\rm BB}$ in BB+BAND model is very small compared with the total flux.
-In the following 20 s, the BB component is very small compared with BAND component which has typical $\alpha=-1$ below the synchrotron death line.
-The fit quality is not better than those with empirical models as well, so we do not show the fit results here.}
+Thus the case is similar to those of two control samples discussed in Section~\ref{sec:test}. $F_{\rm BB}$ in BB+BAND model is very small compared with the total flux.
+In the following time, the case is similar and the fit quality is not better than those only with empirical models, so we do not show the fit results here.